Flap Surgery: The Basics

 Fascio-cutaneous Flap

 This flap includes the skin, subcutaneous tissue, and the underlying deep fascia (5).
-The musculocutaneous perforators or direct septocutaneous branches of major arteries act as vascular supply (5).
-Perforator flaps are named based on their location, arterial supply, or the muscle of origin.
-The indications for fasciocutaneous flaps are based on its advantages of being more simple, reliable, thin, and easily mobilized (8).
+The musculocutaneous perforators or direct septocutaneous branches of major arteries act as the vascular supply (5).
+Perforator flaps are named based on location, arterial supply, or the muscle of origin.
+The indications for fasciocutaneous flaps are based on their advantages of being simpler, reliable, thin, and easily mobilized (8).
 These flaps can come from many potential donor sites (8).

 Muscle Flap